-Foreigners are drawn to Panama because of its modern infrastructure teamed with a warm climate, peaceful lifestyle and beautiful tropical surroundings.
-Large expat communities can be found here, particularly in Panama City, which some are now comparing to Dubai.
-There's also a growing number of foreigners setting up holiday homes on Panama’s offshore islands.
+Panama has shaken off its third-world image to become a haven for expats.
+Foreigners are drawn to the country for its modern infrastructure teamed with a warm climate, peaceful lifestyle and beautiful tropical surroundings.
+Large expat communities can be found here, particularly in Panama City, and there is also a growing number of foreigners setting up holiday homes on Panama’s offshore islands.

-Expats living in Panama will find the cost of living low.
+Expats moving to Panama will be pleased to discover that the country's cost of living is quite low.
 The price of property has increased with the country's growing popularity, but this is dependent on the city and location.
-The cost of transportation is relatively cheap compared to North America and Europe.
-In addition, shopping in Panama is mostly duty-free.
+The cost of transportation is relatively cheap compared to North America and Europe, and shopping in Panama is mostly duty-free.

-The standard of healthcare in Panama is also good, especially in private hospitals in the major cities.
-While no-one will be denied medical treatment in Panama, expats should ensure they have a good health insurance policy to gain access to better facilities.
-There is also a range of good internationals schools from which expats can choose.

-Compared to other South and Central American countries, Panama is relatively safe and crime rates are decreasing generally.
-However, burgalries are still common and theft from vehicles is widespread.
-However, police have a strong presence on Panama’s city streets and carry out regular checks on cars at roadsides to keep track of criminal movements.
-Expats should always exercise caution when using ATMs and be vigialnt when walking alone at night.
+The standard of healthcare in Panama is fairly good, particularly in private hospitals in major cities.
+Expats should ensure they have a good health insurance policy to gain access to the best care and facilities.
+Compared to other South- and Central American countries, Panama is relatively safe, but burglaries are still common and theft from vehicles is widespread.
+Police have a strong presence on Panama’s city streets and carry out regular checks on cars at roadsides to keep track of criminal movements.
+Expats should always exercise caution when using ATMs and be vigilant when walking alone at night.